 4. Blocked or Broken Cooling Fins

-Cooling fins on your John Deere exists to keep air circulating around your engine block or cylinder head.
-When the fins become plugged or broke, your engine can overheat and shut down after it has been running.
+Cooling fins on your John Deere exist to keep air circulating around your engine block or cylinder head.
+When the fins become plugged or broken, your engine can overheat and shut down after it has been running.

 Solution: Clean around your fins and replace any broken fins.
 Remove debris around your engine.
 Be careful when working around a hot engine.

 5. Too Much Oil in the Crankcase of Your John Deere Mower

 When you overfill your engine crankcase with oil, increased pressure builds in the crankcase when the crankshaft and rod push through additional oil.
 This can cause your mower to overheat and shut down after running.

 Another problem that can be created by running too much oil in your John Deere is oil getting into the cylinder through the valve train.
 This oil will begin to burn off and create smoke that can clog your air filter and cause your mower to shut down due to lack of air.